This post may contain affiliate links. Please read our disclosure policy.

 Edible cookie dough is great for a few different reasons.
 Not only is it delicious, but it’s wonderfully snackable.
 And it gets bonus points for being freezable and thawing quickly when the craving hits.

-What could be better than a bag of cookie dough bites stashed in the freezer?
+What could be better than a bag of chocolate chip cookie dough bites stashed in the freezer?
 Pop them on a plate and you’ll have a sweet snack ready to eat in minutes.

-The sweet chunks of edible cookie dough fill each scoop of this rich and creamy Chocolate Chip Cookie Dough Ice Cream.
+Sweet chunks of edible cookie dough fill each scoop of this rich and creamy Chocolate Chip Cookie Dough Ice Cream.
+And for more edible cookie dough fun, you’ll want to try Monster Cookie Dough Bites too!

 While many people (myself included) eat a bite or two of raw cookie dough without giving it a second thought, when planning a whole recipe’s worth of raw cookie dough to share with friends or family there are a few precautions you may want to follow.